gtxaspec/wz_flash-helper/docs/README_other_options.md

 **✅ Option: `dry_run`**

 With this option, you can see what commands are executed with by the program without having them run.
-It would also help with obtaining your camera information.
+It would also help with obtaining your camera hardware and firmware information.

 With this option enabled: